rookiebwoy/neopad/readme.md

 |2x 	|Knobs                       	        |

+## Firmware

+You can find the QMK Firmware for Neopad on the official QMK repository at [this link](https://github.com/qmk/qmk_firmware/tree/master/keyboards/neopad).

 ## References

 I decided to open source this project because I wanted to give back to the amazing mechanical keyboard comunity what was given to me.
 I owe special mention to the following links that I found extremely useful and that without them I could never achieve this: